How to choose the right roller blinds

 Plastic chains tend to last better than the stainless steel and chrome chains.
 You can change colours in our selection on our product page.

 Blinds Downunder also offer battery motorisation.
 Motorisation requires a battery charger to charge individual batteries approximately every 8 months, blinds stay in their fitted position when charging.
 The rest of the time you can use a remote control or create automation throughout your house using a hub to raise and drop your blinds.
 Battery motorisation has came a long way in the last few years and creates a great option for a clean look free of blind chords.

-Alpha have an app that is extremely versatile and easy to set up.
+Alpha motors have an app that is extremely versatile and easy to set up.
 It controls all Alpha motorised products individually, by area or the whole house at once from anywhere in the world with an internet connection.
 All functionality can be scheduled to operate automatically.
 With the Alpha Neo Link Box, you can download the free app for either android or apple and control all your devices and groups directly or through automations functions available.
-Alpha Neo is compatible with both Google Home and Amazon Alexa and soon with Siri.
+Alpha Neo is compatible with both Google Home and Amazon Alexa and Siri.